garryspins/ASCII-Art-Splash-Screen/README.md

 Make a pull request, ill probably approve it unless its retarded.
 Make sure to add a number to the max in the fish file.

-Created by Dan Richards 2017. <br>
+Originally created by Dan Richards 2017. <br>
 Ported to Fish Orion 2020.